 Elk

 Elk (also called wapiti) are large members of the deer family and one of the largest mammals in North America.
-Male Elk (bulls) can weight 700-1100 lbs. and females (cows) can weight around 600 lbs.
-Fall seems a lot of activity during the “elk rut” where bulls compete for mates.
-Elks were only reintroduced to the badlands in 1985 and since have grown quickly in population.
+Male elk (bulls) can weigh 700-1100 lbs., and female elk (cows) can weigh around 600 lbs.
+Fall sees a lot of activity during the “elk rut,” where bulls compete for mates.
+Elks were only reintroduced to the badlands in 1985 and have grown quickly in population since.

 Birds

-There are over 185 different bird species that frequent the park.
-Some of the notable ones you may see include Golden Eagles, wild turkeys, great horned owls, and sand-hill cranes.
-Many of the birds are migratory so you’ll have to check on the season if you have something specific you hope to see.
+Over 185 different bird species frequent the park.
+Some notable ones you may see include golden eagles, wild turkeys, great horned owls, and sand-hill cranes.
+Many of the birds are migratory, so you’ll have to check on the season if you have something specific you hope to see.

 Theodore Roosevelt National Park Itinerary